arup-group/QRCodeGenerator/README.md

 2. Check that the device name rule is fulfilled
 3. Check if the abbreviation used is compliant with the [BDSN Abbreviations Register](https://github.com/theodi/BDNS/blob/master/BDNS_Abbreviations_Register.csv)

 These tests are in place for warning purpose.
-If the device is not complient the QR code label will appear in red.
+If the device is not complaint the QR code label will appear in red.